sgkoishi/Stellaria/README.md

 # Stellaria
 A multi-world plugin for TShock.
-It forward all packets from some players to `room server`.
+It forward all packets from some players to `game server`.
 Use `/sv [name]` to switch to different world.
 Permission for using `/sv` is `chireiden.stellaria.use`.